Decay of transmon qubit in a broadband one-dimensional cavity: Matrix elements of the resolvent operator

+In order to find the matrix elements of the resolvent operator $G(z)$ we apply the projection operator formalism \cite{Kohen2004}, a method well established for studying similar problems \cite{Hu2023, Green2015}.

-From the space of all states we choose the states which play an important role in the physical process under study.
-Namely, we choose the following states which are the eigenvectors of Hamiltonian $H_0$: two discrete states $|e0\rangle, |f0\rangle$, and the states $|gk\rangle, |ek\rangle, |gk_1k_2\rangle$ which lie in the continuum.
-In the states $|e0\rangle,|f0\rangle$ there are no photons in the system; in the states $|gk\rangle,|ek\rangle$ there is one photon with wave vector $k$, and the state $|gk_1k_2\rangle$ describes the transmon in the ground state with two photons with wave vectors $k_1,k_2$ in the system.
-Evidently,
+From the space of all possible states we select those that play an important role in the physical process under study.
+Specifically, we choose the following eigenvectors of the unperturbed Hamiltonian $H_0$: two discrete states $|e0\rangle, |f0\rangle$, and the continuum states $|gk\rangle, |ek\rangle$, and $|gk_1k_2\rangle$.
+The states $|e0\rangle$, and $|f0\rangle$ contain zero photons.
+The states $|gk\rangle$,and $|ek\rangle$ contain one photon with wave vector $k$, while the state $|gk_1k_2\rangle$ describes the transmon in its ground state with two photons of wave vectors $k_1$ and $k_2$ in the system.
+Clearly,

 Next,we define the projection operators $P$ and $Q$

 with the properties